Floral mixes and Freddie’s best picks!

 - 3 fresh strawberries

 I recently stubbled upon a wonderful pop up square called Ecclestone Yards in Victoria where I thought I would try their lovely floral cocktails (for the research, for the research) and I highly recommend going there for a taste or two.

 The term ‘mixologist’ came about when a hotel guest wrote in the 1860s about an encounter he had with a man in a hotel.
-A drunk hotel guest accidentally wondered into his room late at night and when confronted the drunk guest explained that the ‘mixologist of tipulars’ (barman) had told him his room was that way.
+A drunk hotel guest accidentally wandered into his room late at night, and when confronted, the drunk guest explained that the ‘mixologist of tipulars’ (barman) had told him his room was that way.
 As annoyed the guest was about the drunk intruder he rather liked the phrase ‘mixologist of tipulars’ and wrote about it in an article.
 It caught on.

 Best flowers for cocktails?

 The easiest and probably the best flowers to add a bit of razzle-dazzle to your drinks are: